 - Aesthetics are OK without being great.
 The round columns look a bit dated and remind me of telescopes from the 1990s.

-- The weight rating of 70 kilograms is still on the underwhelming side (for context, my UpDown desk is rated at $150 kg), but it’s better than the 50 kilograms offered by the Trotten.
+- The weight rating of 70 kilograms is still underwhelming (for context, my UpDown desk is rated at $150 kg), but it’s better than the 50 kilograms offered by the Trotten.

-- The desktop is made of a nice birch veneer material and doesn’t feel cheap.
+- The desktop is made from a nice birch veneer material and doesn’t feel cheap.